Investing in a camera dehumidifying/dry cabinet is the best way to protect your valuable photographic gear against fungus and damage from humidity

 There are two types of Silica Gel Desiccant bags; the rechargeable ones as per the top image below, and the cheaper, throw away ones pictured at the bottom.

-Final Word on the FORSPARK Range of Camera Dry Cabinets
+Final Word on Camera Dry Cabinets

 Leave all your comments, questions and suggestions below and I will get back to you as soon as I can.